 Here are two points that we commonly show our patients to help them relax.
 They’re great for stress reduction and to help you drift to sleep.

-Hall of Impression (Yin Tang) This point is really is relaxing and great for helping sleep.
-It is located right between your eyebrows.
+This point is really is relaxing and great for helping sleep.
 It is an area that many traditions consider the third eye and a spiritual center.
 We teach our Yinova moms to rub this point on their newborns because it is a powerful point for calming the mind.
 Because of its location, it is also great to soothe many kinds of headaches.

 For more information on acupressure points, reach out to your practitioner at any time.